The CITE Framework: Get Pakistani Businesses Referenced in AI Mode

 The CITE framework breaks AI Mode visibility into four steps: C for Cite-Ready Content, I for Intent Mapping, T for Trust Signals, and E for Entity Depth.
 Many businesses still track traditional rankings more carefully than AI visibility.
 The businesses that appear as cited sources in AI answers capture attention earlier; the businesses that do not appear become easier to overlook.

 For Pakistani SMEs, the gap is wider.
 Most Pakistani companies invest in traditional SEO — keywords, backlinks, page speed — without any strategy for appearing in AI-generated answers.
 Some customers now start research in AI assistants or AI-enhanced search.
 These users ask questions in natural language, and AI engines synthesize answers from multiple sources.
-These users ask questions in natural language.
-AI engines synthesize answers from multiple sources.
 The sources that get cited win the visibility.
 Everyone else loses.

 AEO — Answer Engine Optimization — is the practice of designing content so AI search tools can extract clean, self-contained answers and cite your brand as the source.
 GEO — Generative Engine Optimization — extends this by optimizing for multi-source AI summaries and conversational answers.
 Both target a different layer than traditional SEO; while SEO determines whether your page ranks, AEO and GEO determine whether your content gets selected and quoted by AI engines.